rodekruis/ETH-flash-flood-pipeline/README.md

    ```
 ### Option 2: With Docker Compose

-To run the drought pipeline for testing using Docker Compose, follow these steps:
+To run the flash food pipeline for testing using Docker Compose, follow these steps:

 1. Ensure you have Docker and Docker Compose installed on your machine.